maxrchung/pzl/README.md

 ## Railway

-Railway automatically builds the socket.io server on push and deploys Docker container.
+Railway automatically builds the socket.io server on push and deploys a Docker container.

 ## Docker Hub

-This isn't really necessary since Railway builds the server on push, but if you want to build and push to Docker Hub you can do this:
+This isn't really necessary since Railway builds and deploys the server on push, but if you ever want to push the server to Docker Hub you can do this:

 ```sh
 docker build . -t chngmx/pzl